Isobuster/imlst/README.md

 Works on real files, virtual files, drives etc.

 It is a simple text file that contains a file or physical or logical drive per line.
-Paths can be absolute or relative to the position of the *.imlst file iself.
+Paths can be absolute or relative to the position of the \*.imlst file iself.
-It's an alternative for providing all files/drives on the command line, like so: https://www.isobuster.com/help/open_spanned_files_and_drives and it follows the same logic, so best check out the link.
+It's an alternative to providing all files/drives [on the command line](https://www.isobuster.com/help/open_spanned_files_and_drives) as it follows the same logic, so best check out the link.

 This text and link serves as specification of the format.
 Other applications can use it as well, in the exact same way.
-To improve sharing *.imlst files between applications, please stick to the same implementation or use a different file extension if you deviate from it.
+To improve sharing \*.imlst files between applications, please stick to the same implementation or use a different file extension if you deviate from it.

 The extension of the first file in the list can be used by the application that loads it to determine what type file it is.